Enable Debug Logging in Splunk Enterprise Security

 Enable Debug Logging for Custom Search Commands protocol, Version 2

-See Version 2 protocol for information about version 2 of the Custom Search Command protocol.
+See Create custom search commands for apps in Splunk Cloud or Splunk Enterprise in the Developer Guide on the Developer Portal for information about version 2 of the Custom Search Command protocol.

 You can use the "| noop log_DEBUG=*" command to set the Version 2 Custom Search Command protocol, or chunked, logging level to debug.
 This works due to a stream handler that sends the logging output to the sys.stderr stream, which is used by searches and displayed in the search.log.